Do you have any collectible books or items worth at least $40 you’d be willing to donate to help the church?

 Many of your generous donations to OUUC’s ongoing eSaleGiving fundraiser find just the right new homes.
 Mary Walton Cameron’s coin silver beverage service set that had been in her family since 1810, is back in use serving guests of the U.S. Embassy in Dubai.
 One of the Hendrickson’s Rie Munoz prints went to a local man whose home had burned to the ground; that painting was one of the things he was missing most.
 An antique steamer chest found its way to a U.S. soldier returning from Iraq, whose initials are the same “A.J.P.” stenciled on the side of the trunk.
 Twenty-two souvenir/art tiles collected by Evey and Ruth during their world travels are now memorialized in a splendid kitchen backsplash.
 Glennis Lanning’s huge set of vintage Noritake china was added to a grandmother’s smaller set so she can continue serving elegant holiday dinners to her growing family.
 The gentleman who purchased the Nielsen’s 1824 engraved German print of “Der Mitag” wrote to tell us a Paper Conservationist had restored the engraving to its former glory.
-Thank you for trusting us to find loving new homes for your erstwhile treasures – and raise almost $100,000 for our beloved Congregation!
+Thank you for trusting us to find loving new homes for your erstwhile treasures – and raise over $100,000 for our beloved Congregation!

 Frequently Asked Questions